Moray House Library access

-To arrange individual adjustments such as reduced cost printing students should contact the Student Disability Service as soon as possible.
+To arrange individual adjustments such as reduced cost printing students should contact the Disability and Inclusive Learning Service as soon as possible.
 Their contact details can be found at the bottom of this webpage.
-None of the services mentioned in this document are instead of support you may receive from the Student Disability Service.
+None of the services mentioned in this document are instead of support you may receive from the Disability and Inclusive Learning Service.

 Access is from St John Street via a ramp or stairs.
 The main doors are push button.
 The library is accessed via the door on the first floor.
 Unfortunately, at present students unable to evacuate without assistance are only permitted on the first floor but staff will be happy to collect and bring books and materials on the other floors to you.
 We will ensure users have access to the same services by making adjustments such as having books moved elsewhere etc. Disabled parking is available in the car park at the back of Dalhousie Land.
 Assistance dogs are welcome.

 - The helpdesk has an induction loop installed

 - Coloured acetates, a portable desk lamp and a A4 page magnifier are available to borrow